phetsims/phet-info/doc/phet-software-design-patterns.md

 ```

 In short, here are some rules of thumb for when a strategy pattern might be helpful:
-+ there is complex if/switch logic that is being used to decide between different algorithms
++ there is complex if/switch logic that is being used to decide between different algorithms/behavior
-+ there is duplication of conditional logic (especially when slightly altered) in a number of related classes/types
++ there is duplication of conditional logic (especially when slightly altered) in a number of related classes/types that
+is being used to implement different behavior
 + there are states in a state machine that are logically similar but have different behaviors

 It should be noted that, because functions JavaScript are first-class object (meaning that they can be treated as
-objects), this pattern could be implemented using only functions if the strategy objects have no state of their own that
+objects), this pattern could be implemented using only functions if the strategy objects do not need to maintain
-they need to keep track of.
+internal state.

 ### Examples in PhET Code